BNS Covered Call Strategy

 What is a covered call on BNS?

 A covered call on BNS is the covered call strategy applied to BNS (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With BNS stock trading near $77.00, the strikes shown on this page are snapped to the nearest listed BNS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BNS stock at $91.25 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BNS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BNS covered call max profit and max loss calculated?